Interstate 295 (Delaware–Pennsylvania): Since completion

-The New Jersey Department of Transportation had also announced another project to address the missing connections between I-295 and Route 42 to provide an easier connection between the Philadelphia metro area and points south to Atlantic City and vice versa.
+The New Jersey Department of Transportation had also announced another project to address the missing connections between I-295 and Route 42 to provide an easier connection between the Philadelphia metropolitan area and points south to Atlantic City and vice versa.
 This project, dubbed the I-295/Route 42 Missing Moves, would provide connections from I-295 northbound to Route 42 southbound and Route 42 northbound to I-295 southbound by constructing two ramps just south of the I-295/I-76/Route 42 interchange.
 Construction began in March 2020, and the ramps opened to traffic on November 28, 2023.

 On August 5, 2024, construction will begin to build an additional northbound lane for I-295 between the I-95 and US 13/US 40 interchanges.
 This project will provide a third lane for I-295 at the exit from I-95.
 This lane is being built to reduce traffic congestion along this stretch of road, which often backs up onto I-95.
-Construction is planned to be completed in the later part of 2025.
+Construction is planned to be completed in the latter part of 2025.